 The receivable from the beneficial interest in charitable unitrusts not under the control of Earthjustice represents the present value of the estimated future benefits to be received from the trust upon death of the settlers or beneficiaries of the trusts.
 The receivable has been estimated using published actuarial tables.

+Bequests receivable are from four estates at June 30, 2016.
 Approximately 84% of the bequests receivable are from three estates at June 30, 2015.
 All bequests receivable are expected to be received within one year.